leggedrobotics/free_gait/README.md

 **An Architecture for the Versatile Control of Legged Robots**

    ***NOTICE: This software is not supported anymore!
 The authors of this software have changed their affiliation and do not work on this project anymore.
-Please excuse any inconvenience this might cause.***
+Please excuse any inconvenience this might cause.
+If you are interested in working with the ANYmal robot, please reach out to [ANYbotics](https://www.anybotics.com/).***

 [![Free Gait Applications](http://i.imgur.com/fsxbJNn.gif)](https://www.youtube.com/watch?v=EI1zBTYpXW0)